 Puerto Rico is a beach lover’s playground.
-There are over 300 beaches to enjoy year round and no two are alike.
+There are over 300 beaches to enjoy year round, no two are alike.
 As travelers we understand the importance of your vacation.
 Before you book your hotel, please read through the guide, without proper planning you may end up disappointed.
 Our goal is to help you plan a beach vacation you’ll love, cherish, and may wish to repeat again.
 We have experienced Puerto Rico from a tourist, traveler and local perspective.
 We are not associated with any hotels, resorts or businesses, all our guides are based on our experiences and independent of any advertisements.

 The diversity of beaches around the island is astounding.
 Puerto Rico offers beaches from untouched by development, to Miami style in the capital city of San Juan.
 Puerto Rico offers beaches with hotels, where guests can enjoy all the pleasures of a Caribbean vacation, without having to leave the property.
 In contrast, Puerto Rico possesses offshore islands, cays and islets with beaches unceasingly praised for their natural, quiet and uncrowded qualities.

 The landscape of beaches around the island is very diverse across every region.
 Puerto Rico has beach coves perfectly framed by palm trees with turquoise waters, to beaches with dramatic landscapes on the north side protected by cliffs and rock walls.
 If you love water sports, you can do them all in Puerto Rico; from riding waves on world class surfing beaches to paddle boarding on calm waters.